Trauma Disorder

 • I: In vivo exposure (see above).

 • E: Enhancing Security.
-Patients are encouraged to practice the coping strategies they learn in TF-CBT to prepare for when they experience these triggers out in the real world, as well as any future challenges that may come their way.
+Patients are encouraged to practise the coping strategies they learn in TF-CBT to prepare for when they experience these triggers out in the real world, as well as any future challenges that may come their way.

-Eye Movement Desensitization and Reprocessing (EMDR)
+Eye Movement Desensitisation and Reprocessing (EMDR)

 In the late 1980s, psychologist Francine Shapiro found that by focusing her eyes on the waving leaves during her daily walk, her troubling thoughts resolved on their own.
 From this observation, she concluded that lateral eye movements facilitate the cognitive processing of traumatic thoughts (Shapiro, 1989).

-• Patient History and Treatment Planning – Identify trauma symptoms and potential barriers to treatment.
+• Patient History and Treatment Planning: Identify trauma symptoms and potential barriers to treatment.

-• Preparation – Psychoeducation of trauma and treatment.
+• Preparation: Psychoeducation of trauma and treatment.

-• Installation of Positive Cognitions – Once the negative image, cognition, and emotions are reduced, the patient must hold onto a positive image or thought while again tracking the clinician’s finger movement for approximately 20 seconds.
+• Installation of Positive Cognitions: Once the negative image, cognition, and emotions are reduced, the patient must hold onto a positive image or thought while again tracking the clinician’s finger movement for approximately 20 seconds.

-As you can see from above, only steps 4-6 are specific to EMDR; the remaining treatment is essentially a combination of exposure therapy and cognitive-behavioral techniques.
+As you can see from above, only steps 4-6 are specific to EMDR; the remaining treatment is essentially a combination of exposure therapy and cognitive-behavioural techniques.
 Because of the high overlap between treatment techniques, there have been quite a few studies comparing the treatment efficacy of EMDR to TF-CBT and exposure therapy.
-While research initially failed to identify a superior treatment, often citing EMDR and TF-CBT as equally efficacious in treating PTSD symptoms (Seidler & Wagner, 2006), more recent studies have found that EMDR may be superior to that of TF-CBT, particularly in psycho-oncology patients).
-While meta-analytic studies continue to debate which treatment is the most effective in treating PTSD symptoms, the World Health Organization’s (2013) publication on the Guidelines for the Management of Conditions Specifically Related to Stress, identified TF-CBT and EMDR as the only recommended treatment for individuals with PTSD.

-Somatic therapies
+Somatic Therapies

 Medications